 Then right-click a drive and choose Properties – Tools – Optimize.

-Clean dust filters and inside your case
+8. Clean your computer, dust filters, and inside your case

 For Desktop PCs:

 Simply switch off and unplug your PC.
 Open the case (usually by taking off a side or top panel).
-Try not to touch electrical components inside the case in case you accidentally damage them from any static electricity you have in your body (from carpet, clothes, etc.).
+Try not to touch electrical components inside the computer case in case you accidentally damage them from any static electricity you have in your body (from carpet, clothes, etc.).
 To minimize this possibility, touch the metal frame of your case to discharge any static you might have or wear an anti-static wrist strap.

 Then simply vacuum out your case.
 Wipe and vacuum close to all fans and stationary heatsinks.
-Gently wipe all fan blades too if you can access them, and you can check that they can spin freely.
+Gently wipe all fan blades, too, if you can access them, and you can check that they can spin freely.

 For Laptop PCs: